-This report estimates deemed energy savings from the GoGreen Home Energy Financing Program (GoGreen Home), administered by the California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA), for the 2,117 standard loans1 and 496 marketplace microloans2 enrolled from program inception in the third quarter of 2016 through June 30, 2022.3 This report is produced on a bi-annual basis.
-Note that all references to "2022 data" in this report only includes savings from Q1 and Q2; the latter half of 2022 will be included in the next iteration of this report, to be released in Q1 2023.
-Visit the CAEATFA website to view quarterly reports and monthly data summaries for GoGreen Home, and please direct any questions to gogreen@treasurer.ca.gov.
+This report estimates deemed energy savings from the GoGreen Home Energy Financing Program (GoGreen Home), administered by the California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA), for the 2,800 standard loans and 496 marketplace microloans enrolled from program inception in the third quarter of 2016 through December 31, 2022.

+This report is produced on a bi-annual basis.
+Visit the CAEATFA website to view previous Deemed Energy Savings Reports, quarterly reports and monthly data summaries for GoGreen Home, and please direct any questions to gogreen@treasurer.ca.gov.

-Highlights
+2022 Highlights